krxclient/krx-docs/faq.md

 ### **Error: HWID verification failed**
 This means the client is locked to a different PC hardware configuration than the one currently detected.
-1.  **Use Website Reset:** Log in to `krxclient.xyz`, go to your Profile/Dashboard, and click "Reset HWID".
+1.  **Use Website Reset:** Log in to `krxteam.com`, go to your Profile/Dashboard, and click "Reset HWID".
 You can do this **once every 7 days**.
 This is the standard solution for changing PCs or after significant hardware changes/OS reinstalls.
 2.  **Wait for Cooldown:** If the button is unavailable, you must wait for the 7-day cooldown period to expire before you can reset it again.
 3.  **Avoid Frequent Changes:** Frequent OS reinstalls, using HWID spoofers for other games, or switching PCs often will trigger this.
 Plan your HWID resets accordingly.
 KRX Staff generally do not bypass the cooldown.